wp-plugins/add-meta-tags/readme.txt

 = 2.8.9 =

 **Note**: Since v2.8.9, a WPML language configuration file ships with Add-Meta-Tags for out of the box interoperability with the WPML and Polylang multilingual plugins.
-Although not necessary, you should review the configuration of these plugins after upgrading Add-Meta-Tags.
+Although not necessary, if you use any of these plugins, you should review the configuration of these plugins after upgrading Add-Meta-Tags.

 == Changelog ==